-The department has two academic administrators, the Chair and the Coordinator of Graduate Studies.
-The Chair is responsible for all aspects of the Department's functioning, including strategic directions, personnel, hiring, budget, fund-raising, public relations, department reviews, communications and the overall integrity of the SLP academic program.
+The department has two academic administrators, the Chair, and the Coordinator of Graduate Studies.
+The Chair is responsible for all aspects of the Department's functioning, including strategic directions, personnel, hiring, budget, fund-raising, public relations, department reviews, communications, and the overall integrity of the SLP academic program.
 The Chair is assisted by the Departmental Secretary and the Business Officer.

 The Coordinator of Graduate Studies is responsible for the academic integrity of the graduate program and for ensuring that the department and students adhere to the rules and regulations of the School of Graduate Studies.
 The Graduate Coordinator is assisted by the Student Affairs Office.
-For all advice concerning admissions, awards or your program of study please see the Student Affairs Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the <a href="Coordinator of Coordinator of Co
+For all advice concerning admissions, awards or your program of study please see the Student Affairs Office or the Coordinator of Graduate Studies.